ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

 | Transmit buffer full            | TEMPORARILY_UNAVAILABLE |
 | CANBus State is BUS OFF         | HW_FAULT                |

 In case the firmware's transmit buffer is full, the firmware will send *none* of the frames and return TEMPORARILY_UNAVAILABLE error.
-Therefore you can retry later with the same set of frames.
+Therefore, you can retry later with the same set of frames.
 {% endif %}

 #### Bus Off Handling